fmeineke/ocRuleCompiler/README.md

 * Upload the rules to OpenClinica/LibreClinica (Tasks -> Build Study -> in column Create Rules click the "+" -> upload the rules.xml).

 ## Notes ##
-* Standard encoding is `ISO-8859-1` which supports Ä,Ö,Ü and other special characters.
+* Standard encoding is `ISO-8859-1` which supports Ã„,Ã–,Ãœ and other special characters.
 * You can encode the rules.xml in UTF-8 if you add `-utf` at the end of the command.
 * With UTF-8 encoding, umlauts are not shown properly in OpenClinica/LibreClinica.
 * Need help with the CRF.xls?
 Under src/test/resources you can find an example.